esonpaguia/setup-ubuntu-14.04/README.md

 ```

 ## Install vim-*
-To make neocomplete work, you must have any of these packages:
+To make neocomplete work in vim, you must have/install any of these packages:
   * vim-nox
   * vim-gtk
   * vim-gnome